getty-zig/json/README.md

 ### Manual

-1. Declare Getty JSON as a dependency in `build.zig.zon`.
-Be sure to replace `<COMMIT>` with a commit SHA.
+1. Declare Getty JSON as a dependency in `build.zig.zon`:

     ```diff
     .{